This post may contain affiliate links. Please read our disclosure policy.

 Stir in vegetable broth and seasonings.
 Increase heat to bring soup to a boil, stirring as needed.
 Then lower heat, cover, and simmer for 10-15 minutes, or until soup ingredients are fully heated, stirring as needed.

-Stir kale into soup and continue simmering until it softens to your liking.
-Or serve immediately, if desired.
+Stir the kale into the soup and continue simmering until it softens to your liking.
+Serve immediately if desired.

 More easy soup recipes

-Vegetarian soups: Tomato Soup, Chickpea Kale Soup, Vegan Tortilla Soup, Minestrone Soup, Cream of Mushroom Soup
+Vegetarian soups: Tomato Soup, Chickpea Kale Soup, Minestrone Soup, Cream of Mushroom Soup

-Non-vegetarian soups: Ham and Bean Soup, Cabbage Roll Soup, Zuppa Toscana, Chicken Vegetable Soup, Lasagna Soup
+Classic soups: Ham and Bean Soup, Cabbage Roll Soup, Zuppa Toscana, Slow Cooker Chicken and Vegetable Soup, Lasagna Soup, Easy Italian Lentil Soup

 - 2 tablespoons Olive Oil, or preferred oil